-Precipitimetry: It is a volumetric method of analysis that involves the formation of a practically insoluble salt using a precipitating agent.
+- Precipitimetry: It is a volumetric method of analysis that involves the formation of a practically insoluble salt using a precipitating agent and is one of the chloride analysis methods.

-Solubility product (Ksp): In a saturated solution of a sparingly soluble electrolytes, the product of molar concentration of ions each raised to a power equal to the number of ions produced is constant at room temperature and pressure.
+- Solubility Product (Ksp): In a saturated solution of a sparingly soluble electrolyte, the product of the molar concentration of ions each raised to a power equal to the number of ions produced is constant at room temperature and pressure.

 Ksp of AnBm =[A]n[B]m